 Challenge pressure chairman Matt Rienstra agreed.

-Council Member Ann Kitchen announced Monday that she would supply her colleagues a danger to cope with this on Thursday, with a resolution asking the town manager to discover $5 million to buy houses in the city’s higher Onion Creek region.
+Council Member Ann Kitchen announced on Monday that she would supply her colleagues with a danger to cope with this on Thursday, with a resolution asking the town manager to discover $5 million to buy houses in the city’s higher Onion Creek region.
 As of May 2, the town has but to begin purchasing more or less 150 homes in the Onion Creek vicinity.